"Drugs do not restore, but destroy... The God of nature directs the human agent to use natural remedies now." - EGW

 Frankincense Oil Kills Bladder Cancer Cells http://www.naturalnews.com/

 Just in on June 19, 2013.
-Young Living is pushed to file a lawsuit against doTERRA for their "false and/or misleading advertising, including, without limitation,advertising that misrepresents the nature, quality, or characteristics of its products."
+Young Living has finally filed a lawsuit against doTERRA for their "false and/or misleading advertising, including, without limitation,advertising that misrepresents the nature, quality, or characteristics of its products."

 Click here to learn more and read the complain in its entirerty.